-She went stealthily, mopping her gushed, stained cheeks, frightened, angry, very miserable.
+She went stealthily, mopping her flushed, stained cheeks, frightened, angry, very miserable.
 She had stirred Jon up so fearfully, yet nothing definite was promised or arranged!
 But the more uncertain and hazardous the future, the more "the will to have" worked its tentacles into the flesh of her heart-like some burrowing tick!
 No one was at Green Street.
-Winifred had gone with Imogen to see a play which some said was allegorical, and others "very exciting, don't you know."
+Winifred had gone with Imogen to see a play which some said was allegorical, and others "very exciting, don't you know?"
 It was because of what others said that Winifred and Imogen had gone.
 Fleur went on to Paddington.
-Through the carriage the air from the brick-kilns of West Drayton and the late hayfields fanned her still gushed cheeks.
+Through the carriage the air from the brick-kilns of West Drayton and the late hay-fields fanned her still-flushed cheeks.
 Flowers had seemed to be had for the picking; now they were all thorned and prickled.
 But the golden flower within the crown of spikes seemed to her tenacious spirit all the fairer and more desirable.
-IX.-THE FAT IN THE FIRE On reaching home Fleur found an atmosphere so peculiar that it penetrated even the perplexed aura of her own private life.
-Her mother was inaccessibly entrenched in a brown study; her father contemplating fate in the vinery.
+IX FAT IN THE FIRE On reaching home Fleur found an atmosphere so peculiar that it penetrated even the perplexed aura of her own private life.
+Her mother was in blue stockingette and a brown study; her father in a white felt hat and the vinery.
 Neither of them had a word to throw to a dog.
 'Is it because of me?' thought Fleur.
 'Or because of Profond?'
 To her mother she said: "What's the matter with Father?"
 Her mother answered with a shrug of her shoulders.